atlasacademy/fgo-game-data-api/README.md

 List of environment variables for the main app.

 #### Required variables
 - `DATA`: A JSON object string with keys being region strings and values being gamedata's folder location and Postgresql DSN.
+Not all regions are required in the object.
+Any combination of regions is accepted.
 - `REDISDSN`: Redis DSN to a Redis server for caching.

 #### Optional variables